microsoft/code-with-engineering-playbook/docs/machine-learning/ml-feasibility-study.md

 * Construct a research plan and necessary preparation documents for the selected research method(s)
 * Conduct research activity with the participants via the selected method(s)
 * Synthesize, analyze, and interpret research findings
-* Where relevant, build frameworks, artefacts and processes that help explore the findings and implications of the research across the team
+* Where relevant, build frameworks, artifacts and processes that help explore the findings and implications of the research across the team
 * Share what was uncovered and understood, and the implications thereof across the engagement team and relevant stakeholders.
 * If the above research was conducted during the Discovery phase, it should be reviewed, and any substantial knowledge gaps should be identified and filled by following the above process.